George Washington Largent, August 15, 1855-Feb. 26, 1924

 When George was 10 or 11, his father married a 19-year-old, Lydia Stout.
 They moved from Illinois to Missouri at some point.
 In the 1870 federal census, Thomas farms in Deer Creek township, Bates, Missouri.
 He and his wife Lydia can read but not write, but his son George Washington was completely illiterate, and apparently remained so his entire life.

 George had four wives during his life, outliving at least three.
 He was married to Armenty Dunagan, Sarah Bryant, Mary Lue Smith, and Annie Pool.
-It appears that all of his children were born to Mary Lue Smith, who was, according to family tradition, ½ American Indian, tribe unknown.
+George’s first child was born to Armenty–Rosettie, born in 1859.
+The rest of his children were born to Mary Lue Smith, who was, according to family tradition, ½ American Indian, tribe unknown.
 George and Mary conceived their first child, Claude, out of wedlock, as they were not married until July 25, 1888, and Claude was born on July 2, three weeks earlier.
 George was about 33, Mary was 17.
 Overall, they had 13 children.
 George Washington Largent

 (The above photo shows GW and Mary Lue Largent, date unknown)